hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-user-backups admin admin.2019-05-19_03-31-30.tar

-The function of obtaining the list of backup parameters.
-This call, just as all v_list_`*` calls, supports 3 formats - json, shell and plain.
+This function of obtaining the list of backup parameters.
+This call, just as all v_list_* calls, supports 3 formats - json, shell and plain.

 *******************************************************************